-Capital One’s AI Chatbots in banking sector also comes with their mobile banking app, it understands consumer behavior and their preferred way of banking.
-Through Eno, customers can pay the bill instantly and receive real-time updates about account balances, transaction history, credit limits.
-Eno leverages machine learning to gain insights about consumer behaviors and helps customers when they need help.
+Capital One’s AI Chatbots in the banking sector also come with their mobile banking app, it understands consumer behavior and their preferred way of banking.
+Through Eno, customers can pay the bill instantly and receive real-time updates about account balances, transaction history, and credit limits.
+Eno leverages machine learning to gain insights into consumer behaviors and helps customers when they need help.

 3. American Express Amex

 American Express credit card holders can connect their cards with the AmEx chatbot on messenger to receive updates and personalized offers.
 These often include recommendations, payment reminders, exclusive card benefits, and real-time sale notifications.